 You may have noticed that there is no MMC or LMC symbol next to the perpendicular tolerance value.
 So, in this case, the RFS gets applied by default.

-Since RFS got applied in the above case, no matter at what size the hole is produced, the perpendicular tolerance remains the same.
+Since RFS got applied in the above case, no matter what size the hole is produced, the perpendicular tolerance remains the same.
 Let us look into the below table.
-You noticed that the perpendicular tolerance remains the same irrespective of the size of the hole
+You noticed that the perpendicular tolerance remains the same irrespective of the size of the hole.

 |Size of Hole||Perpendicular Tolerance|

-As per the feature control frame shown in figure 2, the perpendicular tolerance in .50 when the hole is produced at MMC.
-If the hole size is shifting towards LMC, equal amount of bonus tolerance will be added to perpendicular tolerance.
-Please refer the next level for example.
+As per the feature control frame shown in figure 2, the perpendicular tolerance is .50 when the hole is produced at MMC.
+If the hole size is shifting towards LMC, an equal amount of bonus tolerance will be added to perpendicular tolerance.
+Please refer to the next level, for example.

 |Size of Hole||Perpendicular Tolerance|